 However, there is a limitation on the use of this standard.
 The weight of the forging made by A105 material should not exceed 4540 Kgs.
-For forging heavier than 4540 Kgs are made by using ASTM A266.
+Forging heavier than 4540 Kgs is made by using ASTM A266.

 ASTM A105 Material Properties

 Only fully killed carbon steel material is used for forging.
-This material can be in shape of a bar or in shape of the ingot to meet various forging requirement.
+This material can be in the shape of a bar or in the shape of an ingot to meet various forging requirements.
 See the image below.

-In the image below, you can see various ASTM A105 product such as a flange, fittings, nozzle neck, self-reinforced branches that used in industries such as oil and gas, petrochemical, power plant etc.
+In the image below, you can see various ASTM A105 products such as a flange, fittings, nozzle neck, and self-reinforced branches that are used in industries such as oil and gas, petrochemical, power plant, etc.

-Heat Treatment is must for the all the product manufactured with ASTM A105 except following;
+Heat Treatment is a must for all the products manufactured with ASTM A105 except the following;

 - Flange Class 150 and Class 300